-In 2023 and 2022, other charges pertain to the accretion interest of the asset retirement obligation amounting to \$0.06 million and \$0.04 million, respectively, related to Galoc.
-Meanwhile, the other income in 2021 pertains to refunds from standby letter of credit and reversal of long-outstanding payables.
+In 2024 and 2023, other charges pertain to the accretion interest of the asset retirement obligation amounting to \$0.03 million and \$0.06 million, respectively, related to Galoc.

 16. Retirement Plan

 The Group has a funded, noncontributory defined benefit type of retirement plan covering substantially all of its employees.
 The benefits are based on defined contribution formula with a minimum lump-sum guarantee of one (1) month for every year of service up to 20 years and 1.5 months in excess of 20 years.